Billion Dollar Babies: Critical reception and influence

 Billion Dollar Babies was commercially more successful than Alice Cooper's previous albums; it went to No. 1 in both the United Kingdom and United States.
 The album's singles "Elected", "Hello Hooray", "Billion Dollar Babies", and "No More Mr. Nice Guy", all became hits on the Billboard Hot 100.
 In March 1973 the album was certified gold by the Recording Industry Association of America and in 1986, it went platinum.

 In a contemporary review for Creem magazine, Robert Christgau said that Billion Dollar Babies is Cooper's "most consistent album", even though it lacks a song as strong as "School's Out".
 In a retrospective review, AllMusic's Greg Prato awarded the album four and a half out of five stars and called it "one of Cooper's very best; it remains one of rock's all-time, quintessential classics".
 Jason Thompson of PopMatters praised the album, saying it was "arguably the original Alice Cooper Group's best album".
 However, the 2004 The Rolling Stone Album Guide was less positive about the album, giving it two and a half stars and criticizing songs like "I Love the Dead" for being "predictable".
 Daniel Bukszpan, the author of The Encyclopedia of Heavy Metal, called it a "classic" and "arguably the original band's finest offering".
 In 2005, Billion Dollar Babies was ranked number 283 in Rock Hard magazine's book of The 500 Greatest Rock & Metal Albums of All Time.
 The album was also included in the book 1001 Albums You Must Hear Before You Die.
 Treble named it in its list "10 Essential Glam Rock Albums".

 Chris Cornell of Soundgarden stated that it was one of his favorite records.
 In an interview with Spin magazine in 1989, he commented that: "When I was in junior high, every Friday the teachers would let the kids play their favorite records.
 I brought in Billion Dollar Babies [Alice Cooper, 1973] and they wouldn't let me play it.
 They never vetoed anyone's choice before.
 It was then I knew that rock'n'roll could scare the fuck out of certain people."
 The Norwegian band Turbonegro made a song called "Zillion Dollar Sadist" as a tribute to Billion Dollar Babies.
 David Byrne of Talking Heads has said that the album inspired him to write the song, "Psycho Killer".
 The Swiss extreme metal group Samael did a cover of the song "I Love the Dead" on their Rebellion EP.
-Italian heavy metal band Death SS covered the song "I Love the Dead" on their debut album, ..in Death of Steve Sylvester (1988).
+Italian heavy metal band Death SS covered the song "I Love the Dead" on their debut album, ...in Death of Steve Sylvester (1988).

 Billion Dollar Babies is the second most-represented album in Alice Cooper's live sets, behind only Welcome to My Nightmare (1975).
-The only song from the album that has never been played live in any form is the short "Mary Ann", although "Generation Landslide" was not played until the tour eight years later following Special Forces (1981) on which album it had been re-recorded.
+The only song from the album that has never been played live in any form is the short "Mary Ann", although "Generation Landslide" was not played until the tour eight years later following Special Forces (1981), on which it had been re-recorded.